dirtrally/issue-tracker/README.md

 To use this issue tracker, you will have to sign up at Github.com.
 It's very easy!

 All feature requests will be reviewed by the development team and will be either accepted or rejected!
 Unfortunately, it is not possible to implement all the wished features.

-We love saying, "less is more"!
+We love to say: **"less is more."**